 Consultative examinations are requested by Social Security disability claims examiners when the information provided by a disability claimant’s own treating doctors is inadequate for determining if the claimant is disabled.
 While most disability examiners will first contact an individual’s treating physician for clarification on an issue or additional information, there are cases in which this may be impossible, or there are times when a claimant has had very little medical treatment or all of their medical information is considered outdated for the purposes of the disability determination.

 What Happens After the Exam?
 After the examination, the consultative physician will complete a written report that will include the claimant's main medical complaint, a detailed synopsis of the individual's major complaint or complaints, a report of the positive and negative findings based upon the history, exam, and laboratory findings that were found during the course of the examination, and a diagnosis and prognosis for the claimant.
+The doctor may also note things like your appearance, your punctuality, and whether you were giving your best effort at the exam or seemed to be exaggerating your symptoms.

 Learn more about consultative medical exams.